10xSebastian/ambilight-table/README.md

 Dear Contributor
 ---------------
 You should get a look at the compiling.sh (for UNIX) to have an easy way to convert all src files (sass, coffee, haml etc.) at once.
+You could also use guard, so that everything compiles automaticly while developing.